Polish police clash with protesters on national holiday

 After about an hour the fighting ended and the right-wing march was allowed to set off, though it was shadowed closely by a big contingent of riot police.

-Polish President Bronislaw Komorowski, addressing the official independence day parade in Warsaw a few hours before the violence broke out, appealed for a less polarised society.
+Polish President Bronislaw Komorowski, addressing the official independence day parade in Warsaw a few hours before the violence broke out, appealed for a less polarized society.

 "Today public life is poisoned by excessive rows," he said.
 "We should be critical, but criticism should not mean mutual destruction."